wunderwuzzi23/blog/content/posts/2021/survivorship-bias-and-red-teaming.md

 > "Every inspirational speech by someone successful should have a start with a disclaimer about survivorship bias." [xkcd](https://xkcd.com/1827/)

 One of the most interesting examples of survivorship bias is the story of Abraham Wald.
 During World War II Wald was part of a group of researchers at Columbia University who investigated fighter planes and where they were being hit.
 This was investigated in order find out what areas of the plane should be improved.
-The US military argued to focus on the spots that showed hits, but Wald proposed that the spots that are not showing damages are the more important ones - because that's where the planes that do not return were hit!
+The US military argued to focus on the spots that showed hits, but Wald proposed that the spots that are not showing damages are the more important ones - because that is where the planes that do not return were hit!

 [![Survivorship Bias](/blog/images/2021/survivor.png)](/blog/images/2021/survivor.png)
 [Source Wikipedia](https://en.wikipedia.org/wiki/Survivorship_bias)